joshdreagan/clustered-file-consumer/README.md

 This example shows how to consume files from a shared directory across multiple JVM instances.
 It does so by using a shared `inProgressRepository`.
 In this example, I used Inifinispan, but it could just as easily be a database or any other `org.apache.camel.spi.IdempotentRepository`.

-_Note: If using Camel 2.16 or greater, there's an even easier way to do this using the "idempotent" `readLock` strategy.
-This example is provided to show how to do the same on previous versions of Camel such as the version shipped with JBoss Fuse 6.2.x._

 Requirements
 ------------